Henrik Gottfries Kierulf

 Henrik Gottfries Kierulf (born 22 February 1981) is a Norwegian politician from the Conservative Party.

 Career

 Kierulf was previously a member of Trøndelag County Council.
-He was elected to the Storting in the 2025 Norwegian parliamentary election.
+He has been a deputy member to the Storting since the 2021 Norwegian parliamentary election and was actively meeting at the Storting for Mari Holm Lønseth after the 2025 Norwegian parliamentary election while she was on parental leave.